Arash-Barabadi/Modeling_of_Complex_Systems/2-DC-DC-Converter/readme.md

 ##### The lookup tables give discrete resistance values depending on voltage.
 Without filtering, these values may jump abruptly → causing simulation instability.
 The R-Filter smooths those jumps, making R(Last) behave more like a real filament heating up gradually.

+## Stepsize h(T) calculation
+### In a simulation, the computer does not solve differential equations continuously — it approximates them in discrete time steps.
+The step size h is the length of one time step in seconds.
+### 2. Why it matters If h is too large → The solver skips over important fast dynamics (like switching ripple).
+The result can become inaccurate or even unstable.
+If h is too small → The simulation is accurate but runs very slowly.
+So the art is to pick h small enough for accuracy but not unnecessarily small (to save computation time).